symfony/symfony-docs/deployment.rst

 .. tip::

-    To improve performance and you have Symfony Flex 1.2 or later, you may leverage a (feature)[https://symfony.com/doc/4.4/configuration.html#configuring-environment-variables-in-production]
+    To improve performance and if you have Symfony Flex 1.2 or later installed, you may leverage a (feature)[https://symfony.com/doc/4.4/configuration.html#configuring-environment-variables-in-production]
-    that dumps your environments variables into flat file:
+    that dumps your environments variables into a flat file:

 .. code-block:: terminal